 Today, the homeowner has so much to choose from when it comes to selecting the right smart home solution.
 They also need help in understanding how all this technology works in order to determine which products/services you need.
 We've put together a list of articles which we know can help you understand the basics in building a smart home solution:

-- Here's Six Cool, Smart Home System Alternatives: This will help you learn more about the alternative smart home systems on the market today.
+- Here are 6 cool, smart home systems to consider: This will help you learn more about the alternative smart home systems on the market today.

-- What is IFTTT—and Why You Should Care: Learn how IFTTT (stands for If This Than That) can be used to control all of your connected devices no matter what type of connected devices you have in your smart home.
+- What is IFTTT and how it can help you run your home: Learn how IFTTT (stands for If This Than That) can be used to control all of your connected devices no matter what type of connected devices you have in your smart home.